szugyi/Android-CircleMenu/README.md

 Api levels
 ----------
-- 8 and above: /support/view/CircleLayout
+- 8 and above: /support/view/CircleLayout (!!!
+Has known bugs!
+See the issues !!!)
 - 11 and above: /view/CircleLayout

 Basic usage